johnalison/WorkingPhilosophy/Lists.md

-# What are my values?
+# What are my core values?
+  - Growth/self-improvement
+  - Freedom
+  - Long-term prosperety for mankind
+  - Rationality
+  - Understand the self (mind) through observing it.
+  - Longevity
+  - Friendship
-   - Dont Lie
+  - Loyalty
-   - Look for lasting change (systems not goals)
+  - Lasting impact (system not goals)
+  - Forgiveness
+  - Joy/happiness (connection with present)
+  - Honesty
+  - Go first, go positive
+  - Dependability

+OLD
    - Golden rule (veil of ignorance)
    - Strict with self/lenient with other
-   - Increase freedom/liberty when possible
    - Equality of opportunity
    - ...